 Fair Trading Practices

-FINRA investigates any complaints or odd activity, and they also leverage up-to-date technology to constantly look for any evidence of unfair practices or inside trading.
-This organization also looks out for unsavory money laundering activities through FINRA AML audits.
+FINRA investigates any complaints or odd activity, and they also leverage up-to-date technology to constantly look for any evidence of unfair accounting practices or inside trading.
+This organization also looks out for unsavory money laundering practices and activities through FINRA AML audits.

-Additionally, FINRA audits will include investigation into brokerage branches to ascertain that business practices are upstanding, and that they have a long-term plan and goal in their vision.
-Recently, electronic information and social media content have also become “hot buttons” of attention for FINRA as well.
+Additionally, FINRA audits will include an investigation into brokerage branches to ascertain that business practices are upstanding, and that they have a long-term plan and goal in their vision.
+Recently, electronic information, email ads, and shared social media posts have also become “hot buttons” of attention for FINRA as well.

 What would happen if a FINRA audit didn’t go so well?